biraldh/AssignmentJava/README.md

 # AssignmentJava
-gui and jdbc of hotel booking
+gui in src\GUI and jdbc & getter setter in src\conlib of hotel booking